-(c) Victoria levies a 1.5% absentee owner surcharge (which will increase to 2% from the 2020 land tax year) on land owners who do not ordinarily reside in Australia and a 1% vacant residential land tax (calculated on capital improved value) on homes in inner and middle Melbourne that were vacant for more than six months in the preceding calendar year.
+(c) Victoria levies a 2% absentee owner surcharge on land owners who do not ordinarily reside in Australia and a 1% vacant residential land tax (calculated on capital improved value) on homes in inner and middle Melbourne that were vacant for more than six months in the preceding calendar year.
+Vacant residential land tax for 2021 was waived.